 Miyashige white daikon radish has a “light, slightly spice flavor” and a wonderful crunchy texture.
 This radish is great to be added to stir-fries and soups, but it can also be pickled or it can be cooked like any of your other favorite veggies.
 The Miyashige white “is white and has a cylindrical root that grows 16 [to] 18 inches long.”

-The name may lean more military than vegetable, but the KN-Bravo daikon radish is one of the more beautiful of root vegetables.
+The name may lean more military than most vegetables, but the KN-Bravo daikon radish is one of the more beautiful root vegetables.
 This radish’s “internal color ranges from pale purple to white with purple streaks” making it a colorful addition to salads, stir-fries, rice, and noodles.
 The outer skin of the KN-Bravo is purple to light purple, the root can grow up to 6 inches, and it has a slightly sweet flavor.

 The alpine daikon radish is known as a spring radish and has a “green shoulder, delicious, firm white flesh, and smooth skin.”
 This variety grows between nine and eleven inches long and is a “popular choice to make kimchi — a fermented vegetable dish.”
 Plus, this variety “has a sweeter taste than longer daikon varieties.”